-- whether the ceremony purposed to be a lawful marriage including whether the parties had agreed that the necessary legal formalities would be undertaken;
+- Whether the ceremony purposed to be a lawful marriage including whether the parties had agreed that the necessary legal formalities would be undertaken;

-- whether it bore all or enough of the hallmarks of marriage including whether it was in public, whether it was witnessed whether promises were made;
+- Whether it bore all or enough of the hallmarks of marriage including whether it was in public, whether it was witnessed whether promises were made;

-- whether the three key participants (most especially the officiating official) believed, interned and understood the ceremony as giving rise to the status of lawful marriage;
+- Whether the three key participants (most especially the officiating official) believed, interned and understood the ceremony as giving rise to the status of lawful marriage;

-- whether the failure to complete all the legal formalities was a joint decision or due to the failure of one party to complete them”.
+- Whether the failure to complete all the legal formalities was a joint decision or due to the failure of one party to complete them”.

-The judge therefore found that taking this more flexible approach to take account of the fundamental rights, this was a marriage falling within the scope of section 11, was therefore void, and the wife was entitled to a decree of nullity.
+The judge, therefore, found that taking this more flexible approach to take account of the fundamental rights, this was a marriage falling within the scope of section 11, was therefore void, and the wife was entitled to a decree of nullity.

 As a result, this opens the door to her financial claims equivalent to those available on divorce.

 There were a number of case-specific factors which came into play here.
-Most specifically, the Wife’s understanding that a civil ceremony would follow, and repeated requests (over the years of the relationship) for the same.
-It was only the Husband’s complete refusal to do so that left the Wife in the position of being married only in accordance with Sharia law.
+Most specifically, the wife’s understanding that a civil ceremony would follow, and repeated requests (over the years of the relationship) for the same.
+It was only the husband’s complete refusal to do so that left the wife in the position of being married only in accordance with Sharia law.

 Further, the parties had produced evidence of their Nikah in the UAE as evidence of their “marriage” to enable them to live there with the children.
 They were effectively holding themselves out to those authorities as a married couple, and living as such.
-This was a long marriage (albeit judged a “void” marriage) which had produced 4 children.
+This was a long marriage (albeit judged a “void” marriage) that had produced four children.
 The parties had been treated by the authorities, by their friends and family as validly married.

-Further, one has to wonder to what extent the judge was influenced by finding the Wife’s evidence to be generally much more impressive than the Husband’s, in reaching the conclusion that he did.
+Further, one has to wonder to what extent the judge was influenced by finding the wife’s evidence to be generally much more impressive than the husband’s, in reaching the conclusion that he did.